sophiebatten123/GinAmore/README.md

 ### Wave Testing: Accessibility

+It was important during development that features on the site were made accessible to all users.
+[WAVE](https://wave.webaim.org/), an accessibility evaluation tool was used to improve this within the site.
+The tool is specifically aimed at catering for people with disabilities and visual impairments and highlights any problems they could have when using the site.
+The following actions were taken as a result:

-- Improved alt labels on images
+- Alt labels on images were made more descriptive
-- Added labels to input buttons
+- Missing labels were added to buttons within the site
-- Headers run in order
+- Header elements were ordered within the page
+- Links were made darker to improve the contrast ratio

 ### Lighthouse Reports